-Pistachio Rose Mascarpone Cream Cakes are purely delightful!
-These sweet, individual-sized sponge cakes are shaped like hearts, filled with a rosewater and mascarpone cream, and dusted with a flurry of confectioners’ sugar.
+These sweet, mini heart cakes are layered, with a creamy, rosewater and mascarpone filling, and dusted with a flurry of confectioners’ sugar.
 Go the extra mile by sprinkling finely-chopped pistachios and organic dried rosebuds on top (you won’t regret it).
 Pistachio and rose make a dream combination, and the flavors and textures of these stunning cream cakes are simply divine.

-Our pistachio rose mascarpone cream cakes are sure to impress!
-They are tender, spongy cakes that are not too sweet, and best of all, they’re personal-sized.
+Our individual mini layer cakes have a generous layer of creamy mascarpone filling that we flavored with rose water.
+Finely chopped pistachios and tiny rosebuds add a delightful crunch and garnish to each serving.
+These cream filled heart layer cakes are tender, moist, spongy cakes that are not too sweet, and best of all, they’re personal-sized.
 Perfect for any special occasion!

 how to bake with rose water